 - Turtles and ducks to look at in the various tropical water features

-The Bahia Resort Hotel was Mission Bay’s very first hotel and is another very good Mission Beach hotel choice.
-The Mediterranean-themed resort is located on a secluded 14-acre peninsula that juts out into Mission Bay and has its own private bay beach.
+Bahia Resort Hotel was the very first Mission Bay hotel.
+The Mediterranean-themed resort is located on a secluded 14-acre peninsula that juts out into the bay and has its own private bay beach.

-It’s a sister property to The Catamaran Resort Hotel and Spa which means there is transportation between the two.
-To get to the ocean at Mission Beach, guests need to walk a pleasant and easy 10 minutes.
+To get to the ocean at Mission Beach, guests need to walk an easy 10 minutes.
 The walk passes Belmont Park, San Diego’s beachfront theme park, and drops you at the beach and boardwalk.
+It’s a sister property to The Catamaran Resort Hotel and Spa which means there is transportation between the two properties.